 This article discusses an important aspect of envy as an unconscious information processing mechanism.
 Since the proposition of "unconscious" denotes outside awareness, deeply hidden from easy conscious examination, several conjectures--some highly abstract--are introduced and may be perplexing.
 Intelligent consideration of these theoretical ideas requires open-minded consideration.

 A word of warning is needed: often, conjectures about unconscious processes are met with suspicion, if not disbelief.
-In fact, negative material like that related to "unconscious envy" is particularly "hard to digest" and provokes a reflexive rejection, devaluation, and "condescension."
+In fact, negative material like that related to "unconscious envy" is particularly "hard to digest" and provokes a reflexive rejection, devaluation, and "condescension"---attitudes of patronizing superiority and disdain.
+The aim of such binary splitting is to delete the worth and very existence of what is negated.
 With these provisos, the following is offered.

 In Ayurveda: A Comprehensive Guide to Traditional Indian Medicine for the West, I spoke about the ancient conception of the Five Elements that make up the Universe.